-Douglas B. Loon is president of the Minnesota Chamber of Commerce, a position he has held since September 8, 2015.
-The Minnesota Chamber represents more than 2,300 Minnesota companies, 130 local chambers and 65 business trade associations at the Minnesota Legislature on a variety of issues that impact Minnesota’s economy.
+Douglas B. Loon is President and CEO of the Minnesota Chamber of Commerce, a position he has held since September 8, 2015.
+The Minnesota Chamber represents more than 6,300 Minnesota companies, 130 local chambers and 65 business trade associations at the Minnesota Legislature on a variety of issues that impact Minnesota’s economy.

 Prior to assuming leadership of the Minnesota Chamber, he spent 20 years at the U.S. Chamber of Commerce, 17 of those in Minnesota.
 As the vice president for regional affairs and advocacy, he managed the seven regional offices that provide political and grassroots outreach across the nation.
 He also managed the U.S. Chamber’s Midwest Region that includes Minnesota.
 He was intimately involved in supporting state and local chambers and businesses to move public policy in a direction that helps them be successful.